nuriacardona/RL-molecules/README.md

 ## Code description
 This repository is structured around the following key files:
-1. `run_training.py` is the file to configure and run the training process.
+1. `run_training.py` allows to configure and run the training process.
 2. `neural_network.py` defines the action-value function and `policy.py` determines how the posterior action selection is made.
 3. The molecule design environment is in `gym-rl-molecules/gym_rl_molecules/envs/MoleculesRL.py`.